Activists fear for Qatar workers as World Cup spotlight dims | Times Leader

 “Impunity remains a massive problem, so employers are just not being held to account or not being penalized in a way that prevents abuses from being repeated,” she said.

 Qatari law bars workers from forming unions or staging protests, and authorities heavily restrict media access to laborers.
-Police who struck over unpaid wages in August.
-Last year, were detained while reporting on migrant workers.
+Police detained at least 60 workers who struck over unpaid wages in August.
+Last year, two Norwegian reporters were detained while reporting on migrant workers.

-Malcolm Bidali, a Kenyan security guard who had anonymously blogged about the plight of workers, — including 28 days in solitary confinement — and fined $6,800 before leaving the country last year.
+Malcolm Bidali, a Kenyan security guard who had anonymously blogged about the plight of workers, was detained for three months — including 28 days in solitary confinement — and fined $6,800 before leaving the country last year.

 “I can’t help but wonder what’s in store for migrant workers after the World Cup,” he wrote.
 “If workers still live in horrible conditions, if workers still go months without pay, if workers still can’t freely change jobs, if domestic workers still can’t get justice, what happens when no one’s looking?”